chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 <p class="about-quotebox" data-about="personal">My English accent is weird and kind of all over the place.
 But it's not French.</p>

 <p>
 I grew up in Lyon, France, to Danish parents.
-I also spent a year in Australia as a kid, speaking English with an Aussie accent, and I even held a baby koala.
-So if I blurt a word in French, sorry, <strong>three languages</strong> just keep blending that bald head of mine.
+Australia was also my home for a year as a kid, speaking English with a Down Under accent, and I even held a baby koala.
+So if I blurt a word in French, sorry, <strong>three languages</strong> just keep blending in that bald head of mine.
 I do know a decent amount of Italian but lose all composure speaking to natives — <em lang="it" class="about-emoji" data-emoji="🤌">che peccato!</em> I took Japanese in high-school, but didn't apply myself, so I'm not good at it, but DuoLingo is <del>trying</del> threatening to help.
 Anyways, I find languages fascinating!
 </p>

 ## Profesh A.F.

 I am a professional, as proven by the fact I have a [LinkedIn profile](https://www.linkedin.com/in/chriskirknielsen/) that I ignore.
-I can write in *HTML, CSS, JavaScript, PHP, and MySQL*; I favour the **Jamstack** for static sites, like Eleventy or Hugo, but I'm equally comfortable with a **WordPress** setup, neatly tracked in repositories.
+I can write in *HTML, CSS, JavaScript, PHP, and MySQL*; I favour the **Jamstack** for static sites, like Eleventy or Hugo, but I'm equally comfortable with a **WordPress** setup, neatly tracked in a repository.
 You'll also find that the **Adobe Creative Suite** is dear to me; my usual suspects are Photoshop, Illustrator, and After Effects.
 Oh, and I'm a French/Danish dual-citizen, and a US "Green Card" holder (yay, paperwork!).

 ## Fancy a chat?